Skip to Content

 Do I need a lawyer to set up a trust in Denton County?

-While not required by law, having a lawyer ensures the trust meets your legal goals, is enforceable under state law, and addresses the unique issues of your family and assets.
+While not required by law, having a lawyer ensures that the trust meets your legal goals, is enforceable under state law, and addresses the unique issues of your family and assets.
 The peace of mind and efficiency gained often outweigh the cost of working with a professional.

 Our Denton County trust attorneys work closely with you to understand your intentions and identify the best strategies to meet your needs.
 Call us today at (972) 236-7798 or contact us online to begin the process.